DreaminDani/anymessage/README.md

 ## Running the tests

-Tests can be run by running `npm run test` in the relevant subdirectories.
+Tests can be run by running `npm run test` in the relevant subdirectories or using the Jest launch configurations in `.vscode/launch.json`.

 They can also be run via their associated Dockerfiles.
 More info in the [test README](./test/README.md)